-The sphere parametric automatically creates multiple winding programs for providing a multi-angle layup on spherical components.
-The programs give near uniform thickness distribution particularly if the filament bands are thin and a large number of layers are used.
+The sphere parametric automatically creates multiple layer winding programs to make a multi-angle layup on spherical components.
+The programs can give near uniform thickness distribution particularly if the filament bands are thin and a large number of layers are used.
 Because multiple wind angles are used the resulting composite is effectively in-plane quasi-isotropic and this gives maximum efficiency for a spherical pressure vessel.
 Ultra-high performance pressure vessels have been produced and tested using this method.

 QuickCAD Sphere Winding Parameter

-The user defines the sphere geometry (radius and end opening radius) and material parameters such as the band width and thickness and the number of individual winding angle that are required.
+The user defines the sphere geometry (radius and end opening radius) and material parameters such as the band width and thickness and the number of individual winding angles that are required.
 The program then creates all the necessary winding path information and transition paths that wind from the end point of one path to the start point of the next.
-The parametric program is invokes from the QuickCAD options of the Cadfil main menu.
-This is documented elsewhere in this manual.
-A sample file call SP1.PAR is supplied in the EXAMPLES directory.
+The parametric program is invoked from the QuickCAD options of the Cadfil main menu.

 The program generates a series of .PAY files for example if the parametric data was in the file SP.PAR the software would generate SP01.PAY, SP02.PAY, SP03.PAY.......
 A maximum of 99 payout files can be created.
-Note that on DOS systems the maximum filename before the extension is 8 characters and hence the stem name the user supplies should not exceed 6 characters.
-A special control file SP.CTL would also be created.
-When the data is post-processed the .CTL file identifies all the individual .PAY files such that they can be automatically processed in sequence to create a single NC data file.
+A special control (list) file SP.CTL would also be created.
+When the data is post-processed the .ctl file identifies all the individual .PAY files such that they can be automatically processed in sequence to create a single NC winding program.

 Spherical clearance radius

 $SPH-SURF-CLEARANCE is the clearance value for the machine.
 This should include the mandrel radius, and therefore the value should always be greater than the Sphere radius defined above.